madebypixel02/philosophers/README.md

 ## Introduction

-This project follows the trend we saw in the pipex project.
+This project follows the trend we saw with the pipex project.
 However instead of using forks we use threads to run several tasks in parallel.
-Also, because of some properties of threads, using mutexes was needed
+Also, because of some properties of threads, using mutexes are needed

 ### Dining Philosophers Problem

 The idea behind this problem comes from a very popular problem called *the dining philosophers problem*.
 It goes as follows.
 A certain number of philosophers sit on a round table.
 Each philosophers has a fork/chopstick on their left and their right.
 There are as many forks as philosophers on the table, and every philosopher has a bowl of spaghetti in front of them.
-Philosophers only do these tasks and in this specific order:
+Philosophers do these tasks in the following order:

 1) Grab fork from both their left and right sides (if they're available) 🍴
 2) Start eating for ``X`` amount of time 🍝
 3) Release both forks for other philosophers to use
-4) Start thinking for ``X`` amount of time 🌙
+4) Start sleeping for ``X`` amount of time 🌙
 5) Start thinking until forks are available to eat again 💭

 Additionally, if a philosopher doesn't fetch both forks quickly enough, they will die 💀

-The problem here is that philosophers must taks turns to grab forks, otherwise they might all get stuck with only one fork until they starve.
+The problem here is that philosophers must take turns to grab forks, otherwise they might all get stuck with only one fork until they starve.

 ## My philo Program